 Remission and the chance of recurrence

-A remission is when a tumor cannot be detected in the body and there are no symptoms.
+A remission is when a NET cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-People with recurrent disease often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
-Learn more about dealing with cancer recurrence.
+People with a recurrent tumor often experience emotions such as disbelief or fear.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+Learn more about dealing with a recurrence.

-If treatment fails
+If treatment does not work

-Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.